-Article 404 - THE TROT
+THE TROT

-- 1. The trot is a two (2) -beat pace of alternate diagonal legs (left fore and right hind leg and vice versa) separated by a moment of suspension. - 2.
-The trot should show free, active and regular steps, should be moved into without hesitation. - 3.
-The quality of the trot is judged by general impression, i.e. the regularity and elasticity of the steps, the cadence and impulsion in both collection and extension.
-This quality originates from a supple back and well-engaged hindquarters, and by the ability to maintain the same rhythm and natural balance with all variations of the trot. - 4.
-The following trots are recognized: Collected trot, Working trot, Medium trot, Lengthening of steps, and Extended trot.
+The trot is a two (2)-beat pace of alternate diagonal legs (left fore and right hind leg and vice versa) in four (4) different phases, separated by a moment of suspension.

+The quality of the trot is judged by general impression, i.e. the regularity and elasticity of the steps, the cadence and impulsion in collection as well as groundcover and impulsion in extension.
+This quality originates from a supple back and well-engaged hindquarters, and from the ability to carry and maintain the same rhythm and natural balance in all variations of the trot.